 Our property damage insurance attorneys owe it to our clients to provide the expertise and resources needed to prove your water damage is covered under your policy.
 If your water damage claim is denied, that's not the end of the story.
 It's the beginning of the battle.
 Choose the property damage insurance attorneys at Cedrick Forrest Law to fight your battle to get the just and right settlement you deserve.

-Is Water Damage Covered by My Insurance Policy?
+Q: Is Water Damage Covered by My Insurance Policy?

-The answer depends on your policy language.
-It is important to note that insurance coverage varies by company and by the policy.
+A: The answer depends on your policy language.
+It is important to note that insurance coverage varies by company and policy.
 Like any other binding contract, the language and any addendums will be critical to determining coverage in the case of water damage.
 A careful review of your policy is necessary to understand your exact coverages; this fact is especially critical for water damage claims.

 Most homeowner and renters policies cover sudden and accidental water damage.
 Common examples would include burst pipes, toilet overflow, or broken washer hose.
 Generally, if mold develops on a damaged item as a result of sudden or accidental water damage, it would also be covered.
 However, most base policies won't cover mold cleanup and testing after damaged items are removed; you may have elected an optional coverage for such events.